Perishleaf/blog-site/content/authors/admin/_index.md

 I grew up in [**Jingdezhen**](https://en.wikipedia.org/wiki/Jingdezhen) (景德镇 /ˈdʒɪŋˈdɛdʒɛn/), a small city in southern China.
 In 2012, I received a postgraduate scholarship and made one of the biggest decisions in my life and came to Australia to start a PhD degree.

-In 2016, I completed my Ph.D. from University of New South Wales.
+In 2016, I completed my PhD from the University of New South Wales.
 Since then, I have been working as a Postdoctoral Research Fellow at the Australian Centre for Ecogenomics.
 My research is to identify environmentally and biotechnologically important microbial communities using high-throughput DNA sequence data.
 In my spare time, I am also a writer in [**Toward Data Science**](https://medium.com/@jun_ye), where I share good coding and data analysis practices in broad topics.

 I love dealing with complex data and it's my passion to apply data insights to tell stories and solve problems.
 I am enthusiastic about leveraging methods of modern statistics and data visualisation to extract patterns from intertwined datasets.
 I also have a strong interest in machine learning.